bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-To help illustrate how React's navigation works, think about how the buttons on the inside of an elevator work.
+<p>To help illustrate how React's navigation works, think about how the buttons on the inside of an elevator work.
 Pressing the button will take you to the selected floor.
-Similarly, if you click on it, each link on a website takes you to a different page.
+Similarly, if you click on it, each link on a website takes you to a different page.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s01-l.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->